MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-to-azure-rms.md

 To confirm the AD RMS cryptographic mode:

 - For Windows Server 2012 R2 and Windows 2012: AD RMS cluster properties > **General** tab.

-- For Windows Server 2008 R2: Check whether the [RSA key length is increased to 2048 bits for AD RMS in Windows Server 2008 R2 and in Windows Server 2008](https://support.microsoft.com/help/2627272/rsa-key-length-is-increased-to-2048-bits-for-ad-rms-in-windows-server ) hotfix is installed.
-If it is not, your AD RMS cluster is running in Cryptographic Mode 1.

 ### Migration limitations